purpism7/Epos/Epos/Assets/VFX_Klaus/Prefabs/Hyper Casual FX/ReadMe_Hyper Casual FX Vol.1.txt

 Material and shader named "VFX_lab" are not used for effects.
 It was used in the background of Scene just to show the effect.

-If your project environment is 2D or 2D Experimental and you can't see the effect, please set the "Use SoftParticle Factor?" bool parameter of all materials to off.
+If you use an Orthographic Camera, and if your project environment is 2D or 2D Experimental and VR, turn off the bool parameter called "Use SoftParticle Factor?" in all materials.

 Thank you once again, and I hope my effect will be useful for your development.
 - Kyeoms